android-sms-gateway/client-py/README.md

 pip install android_sms_gateway
 ```

-You can also install with preferred http client:
+You can also install it with the preferred HTTP client:

 ```bash
 pip install android_sms_gateway[requests]